dialogshift/dialogshift-webchat-sdk/README.md

 ## About <a name = "about"></a>

-Dialogshift is a Conversational AI platform that helps businesses to improve the communication with their customers, enhance the customer experience and ultimately grow revenue through customer retention and automation.
+Dialogshift is a Conversational AI platform that helps businesses to improve communication with their customers, enhance the customer experience and ultimately grow revenue through customer retention and automation.

 Messaging is an intuitive communication tool and has the ability to bring brands much closer to their customers, increasing the engagement through more frequent 1:1 touchpoints.